Crees History, Family Crest & Coats of Arms

 Early History of the Crees family

-Another 241 words (17 lines of text) covering the years 1390, 1605, 1674 and 1646 are included under the topic Early Crees History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crees research.
+Another 125 words (9 lines of text) covering the years 1390, 1450, 1605, 1674 and 1646 are included under the topic Early Crees History in all our PDF Extended History products and printed products wherever possible.

 Crees Spelling Variations